Hariom-patidar-tech/Voice-Emotion-Detection/README.md

 🔮 Future Enhancements

 Integration of deep learning models such as CNN and LSTM

-   Improved prediction accuracy using larger and diverse datasets
+Improved accuracy using larger and more diverse datasets

 Multi-language emotion recognition support

-Deployment as a scalable web-based or cloud application
+Deployment as a web-based or cloud-based application

 📌 Conclusion

 This project demonstrates the effective use of machine learning techniques to analyze speech signals and recognize human emotions.
-It provides a strong foundation in audio signal processing, feature engineering, and ML-based classification, making it suitable for real-world AI and speech analysis applications.
+It provides a strong foundation in audio signal processing, feature engineering, and ML-based classification, making it suitable for real-world AI applications.

 👤 Author